aaronm-2112/zerorpcs-exercise/README.md

 Download Node.js version 6.0.0 - it is recommended to use a version manager such as NVM to avoid having to replace your system's current version of
 Node.js.
 1. Install Node.js version 6.0.0 by finding the 6.0.0 official release at node.js.org here: <a href="https://nodejs.org/en/download/releases/">node.js previous releases</a>.
 Alternatively, use NVM to install Node.js 6.0.0 by following this guide at NVM's Github repo: <a href="https://github.com/nvm-sh/nvm">NVM Guide</a>
+2. Install Python.
+Python 3 is recommended as Python 2 has been sunsetted since January 1, 2020.
+You can download python 3 here: <a href="https://www.python.org/downloads/">Python 3 Downloads </a>.
+It is also recommended to add Python 3 to your system's path.
+If you decide to use Python 2 there is no guarantee the app will run correctly.

 ### Installation